adamstegman/adamstegman.github.com/src/projects/1life.md

 ### Contributions

+- Researched and implemented a “paved path” for new services
+- Migrated infrastructure to self-hosted, private networks in AWS
 - Introduced improved continuous deployment and operations systems
-- Migrated infrastructure to self-hosted, private networks in AWS
+- Identified and automated tasks affecting developer productivity
 - Automated and simplified provider workflows and maintained EMR application
 - Created and maintained several open-source projects, including [`devise_saml_authenticatable`](/projects/devise_saml_authenticatable.html)
 - Integrated with clinical data providers and systems using HL7 and C-CDA